 However, the advantage that Gerberian Shepskies have is that, as hybrid dogs usually are, they are less susceptible to any genetic health issues that might plague purebreds.

-Grooming a Gerberian Shepsky
+How to Groom a Gerberian Shepsky

 Both German Shepherds and Siberian Huskies have thick double coats…which means you will need to be ready to bust out your heavy-duty lint roller on the daily.